qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 The same applies to pain.
 The pain of losing \$100 two times is higher than losing \$200 in one time.

-Weber-Fechner law: Human's sensor perception (to temperature etc.) is roughly logarithmic to the actual value.
+Weber-Fechner law: Human's sensor perception is roughly logarithmic to the actual value.

 ### Expectation and framing